HISTORY OF DAYLIGHT SAVING TIME

-It seems like only yesterday that we discussed the end of Daylight Saving Time, or DST, a brilliant campaign to convince people that we’re getting more daylight each day, when in reality we’ve simply changed our clocks and then forgotten about it within two weeks.
-Actually, it was only back in October, or less than 5 months ago.
+It seems like only yesterday that we discussed the end of Daylight Saving Time.
+DST is a brilliant campaign to convince people that we’re getting more daylight each day when in reality we’ve merely changed our clocks and then forgotten about it within two weeks.
+Actually, it was only back in November, or less than five months ago.

 DST begins each year at 2:00 a.m. on the second Sunday in March in most of the United States and its territories.
-However there are some places that have not bought into this campaign: it is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands nor the state of Arizona except for the Navajo Indian Reservation, which does observe DST.
-You can read my original full article here.
+However, there are some places that have not bought into this campaign: it is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands nor the state of Arizona except for the Navajo Indian Reservation, which does observe DST.
+You can read my original full article on the origins of DST in Europe and America here.

 Now: an answer to the age-old question “Does DST actually save energy?”

-A Department of Energy study was released in early November 2008 showing that Daylight Saving Time does in fact save energy.
+The Department of Energy released a study in early November 2008 showing that Daylight Saving Time does, in fact, save energy.

-- In terms of national primary energy consumption, the electricity savings translate to a reduction of 17 Trillion Btu (TBtu) over the spring and fall Extended Daylight Saving Time periods, or roughly 0.02 percent of total U.S. energy consumption during 2007 of 101,000 TBtu.
+- Regarding national primary energy consumption, the electricity savings translate to a reduction of 17 Trillion Btu (TBtu) over the spring and fall Extended Daylight Saving Time periods or roughly 0.02 percent of total U.S. energy consumption during 2007 of 101,000 TBtu.